 Lumens: 2,526 │ Throw: 258m │ Run time: 64 days on 0.54 lumens │ Battery: 5000mAh 21700 Li-ion

-At $70, it’s one of the least expensive models among high-quality flashlights with a 21700 battery, and it is one of the most powerful at a max 2,526 lumens.
+At $70, it’s one of the least expensive models among high-quality flashlights with a 21700 battery, and it is one of the most powerful at a max of 2,526 lumens.
 It’s charged via USB-C, and it has a high-capacity 5000mAh battery.
-Considering it has the widest range of modes in its class as well, battery use can be optimized.
-It can run as low as half a lumen and last for 64 days at that mode.
+It also has the widest range of modes in its class, so battery use can be optimized.
+It can run as low as half a lumen and last for 64 days in that mode.
 It’s also estimated to last 90 hours at 31 lumens.

-To get to the firefly mode (0.54 lumens), you long-press it from off; to reach the maximum 2,526, you press the tail switch, exclusive for this “turbo” mode.
+To get to the firefly mode (0.54 lumens), you long-press it from off; to reach the maximum of 2,526, you press the tail switch, exclusive for the turbo mode.
 This makes it a good tactical/self-defense flashlight too.
-That instant access to both firefly and turbo, in addition to its “infinity” ramping in the middle, make this light very versatile and user-friendly.
+That instant access to firefly and turbo modes, in addition to its “infinity” ramping in the middle, ensures this light is versatile and user-friendly.

 Lumens: 1,200 │ Throw: 179m │ Run time: 143 hours on 5 lumens │ Battery: 2600mAh 18650 Li-ion

 When compared to our picks above, 1,200 lumens might seem low, but it’s nothing to scoff at.
-The standard is still about 1,000 lumens, and anything above 350 is actually enough to light up a room, take a look at your backyard, or even temporarily blind someone.
+The standard is still about 1,000 lumens, and anything above 350 is enough to light up a room, look at your backyard or even temporarily blind someone.

-4. Best everyday carry flashlight: Olight S2R Baton II
+Best for everyday use: Olight S2R Baton II

 Lumens: 1,150 │ Throw: 135m │ Run time: 143 hours on 5 lumens │ Battery: 2600mAh 18650 Li-ion

-Though small, it’s definitely powerful, reaching a maximum of 1,150 lumens, and it comes with a surprisingly large battery.
-It can run at half a lumen for 60 days, 15 lumens for a solid 100 hours, 120 lumens for 14 hours, and at 400 lumens for 4 hours.
+Though small, it’s powerful, reaching a maximum of 1,150 lumens and comes with a surprisingly large battery.
+It can run at half a lumen for 60 days, 15 lumens for a solid 100 hours, 120 lumens for 14 hours and 400 lumens for 4 hours.
 The advertised 1,150 lumens is its turbo mode, accessible by pressing the button twice whether it’s on or off, making it easy to access at a moment’s notice.
-These modes cover most — if not all — daily tasks and cover you in the case of emergencies.
+These modes are suitable for most — if not all — daily tasks and cover you in the case of emergencies.

-This can be a drawback as well, since you won’t have easy access to charging like you do with USB-C compatible lights.
-(An alternative could be the Fenix E28R, but it’s taller, thicker, and it doesn’t have a magnet.)
+This can also be a drawback since you won’t have easy access to charging like you do with USB-C compatible lights.
+(An alternative could be the Fenix E28R, but it’s taller, thicker and it doesn’t have a magnet.)

 If you want something cheaper, simpler and even smaller, try the Lumintop Tool AA 2.0, a no-frills AA flashlight that pumps out a respectable 270 lumens, or 650 if you want to use a 14500 lithium-ion battery.